-The refuge headquarters and visitor center is located at 6 Plum Island Turnpike, Newburyport , MA, directly across the street from the Massachusetts Audubon Society Joppa Flats Education center.
-Our administrative office is open Monday through Friday from 8am-4:30pm.
-You may obtain refuge passes and permits in our administrative office at those times.
+The refuge headquarters and visitor center is located at 6 Plum Island Turnpike, Newburyport , MA, directly across the street from the Massachusetts Audubon Society's Joppa Flats Education Center.
+Our administrative office is open Monday through Friday from 8:30 am-4:00 pm.
 The general refuge phone number is (978) 465-5753.

 The refuge is located ~35 miles north of Boston near the City of Newburyport.
 From Route 95 take exit 57 and travel east on Route 113, then continue straight onto Route 1A South to the intersection with Rolfe’s Lane for a total of 3.5 miles.
 Turn left onto Rolfe’s Lane and travel 0.5 miles to its end.
 Turn right onto the Plum Island Turnpike, and our visitor center will be shortly on the right.
 If not stopping at our visitor center, continue to travel 2.0 miles crossing the Sgt.
 Donald Wilkinson Bridge to Plum Island.
 Take your first right onto Sunset Drive and travel 0.5 miles to the refuge entrance.